We are getting close to our final days before leaving Chicago and the US.

 As we journey on our adventure, we know that some of the things we packed might not be necessary and some things might be added to our list.
-We will update you as you go and let you know if any of these items have become “superflu” which means optional in French, or an absolutely necessity.
+We will update you as you go and let you know if any of these items have become “superflu” which means optional in French, or an absolute necessity.

 Have you had a backpacking experience?
 Anything you think that we might be missing by packing down?
 Or anything that we left out that you would like us to talk about?
 Tell us and leave your comment below.

 Savor the Adventure!